All Episodes

 And in every one of them, the Clintons showed up.

-Bill and Hillary showed up, every one of these famous Democrat funerals, and made the whole funeral about them.
+Bill and Hillary showed up every one of these famous Democrat funerals and made the whole funeral about them.

-You know, that reminds me it was the Coretta Scott King funeral.
+You know, that reminds me, it was the Coretta Scott King funeral.

 And Bill Clinton showed up.

-He was one of the um eulogists, and it took him 45 or 50 minutes before he even mentioned her name, and we put that in that bit that you just heard.
+And it took him 45 or 50 minutes before he even mentioned her name.

 And by the way, I just want to make sure everybody knows there's a woman in that casket.